Attracting Tourism Fund

 - supporting planning improvement opportunities to enable tourism growth in Queensland.

-As part of the ATF, $10 million has been extended to the Attracting Aviation Investment Fund (AAIF) to increase the program’s capacity.
-This extra investment will work to strengthen airline partnerships in lucrative international markets and identify projects with long-term potential.
+As part of the ATF, $10 million was extended to the Attracting Aviation Investment Fund (AAIF) to strengthen airline partnerships in lucrative international markets and identify projects with long-term potential.

 $5.6 million from the ATF has also been extended to the Growing Indigenous Tourism in Queensland Fund to support the development of new and sustainable indigenous tourism products and experiences as part of Queensland’s Year of Indigenous Tourism.